 Cancer is when cells grow in an uncontrolled way which can lead to a tumor forming.
 Colon cancer is a malignant (cancerous) tumor that grows in the wall of the colon.
-The majority of colon tumors begin when normal tissue in the colon wall forms an adenomatous polyp, or pre-cancerous growth, projecting from the colon wall.
-As this polyp grows larger, the tumor is formed.
+Most colon tumors begin when normal tissue in the colon wall forms an adenomatous polyp, or pre-cancerous growth, that comes out of the colon wall.
+As this polyp grows larger, the tumor forms.
 This process can take many years, which allows time for early detection with screening tests.

 What causes colon cancer and am I at risk?

 Colon cancer is the fourth most common type of cancer, in both males and females, in the United States.
-Every year an estimated 101,000 cases of colon cancer will be diagnosed in the United States.
+Every year, an estimated 104,000 cases of colon cancer will be diagnosed in the United States.
 African Americans, particularly African American men, are at an increased risk.
-The risk of colon cancer rises substantially after age 50, but every year there are numerous cases reported in younger people.
+The risk of colon cancer also goes up after age 50, but every year there are more cases reported in those under 50.
 Colon cancer tends to occur more in ages 55-74 with an average age at diagnosis being 67.

 This does not mean that people without a family history are not at risk.
 Studies of colon cancer cases found that lifestyle factors can put a person at higher risk.
-These factors include: a diet high in fat and red meat and low in fruits and vegetables, high caloric intake, low levels of physical activity, and obesity.
-In addition, smoking and excessive alcohol intake may play a role in colon cancer development.
+These factors include: a diet high in fat and red meat, and low in fruits and vegetables, having a high caloric intake, low levels of physical activity, and obesity.
+In addition, smoking and excessive alcohol use may play a role in colon cancer development.
 Despite avoiding all of these factors, some people will still develop colon cancer.
-With screening and early detection, these patients can be effectively treated in a majority of the cases.
+With screening and early detection, these patients can be effectively treated in most cases.

 How can I prevent colon cancer?

-Eating a low-fat diet high in fruits and vegetables and low in red meat, together with regular exercise and maintaining a healthy body weight may aide in prevention.
+Eating a low-fat diet high in fruits and vegetables and low in red meat, together with regular exercise and maintaining a healthy body weight may help prevent colon cancer.
 It is also important not to smoke, or to quit if you already smoke.
-Limiting alcohol may also help prevent colon cancer.
+Limiting alcohol may be helpful.

-Chemoprevention is defined as 'the use of a chemical compound to prevent, inhibit, or reverse the formation of the cancer'.
-There are ongoing studies looking at vitamins A, E, D, and C, folic acid, calcium, selenium, aspirin, cox-2 inhibitors, statin medications (traditionally used to lower cholesterol) and hormone replacement therapy as potential chemopreventive agents that may prevent or reverse the formation of polyps and colon cancer.
-Thus far, these studies have been inconclusive, so no specific recommendations can be made for the general population.
-Some of these agents continue to be evaluated in clinical trials.
+Chemoprevention is defined as “the use of a chemical compound to prevent, inhibit, or reverse the formation of the cancer.”
+There are ongoing studies looking at vitamins A, E, D, and C, folic acid, calcium, selenium, aspirin, cox-2 inhibitors, statin medications (traditionally used to lower cholesterol), and hormone replacement therapy as potential chemopreventive agents that may prevent or reverse the formation of polyps and colon cancer.
+These studies have been inconclusive so that specific recommendations cannot be made for the general population.
+Some of these agents continue to be tested in clinical trials.